 - stretch marks on the stomach, breast, thighs, or buttocks

-- skin changes, like darkening of the skin around your nipples, patches of darker skin
+- skin changes, like darkening of the skin around your nipples, or patches of darker skin

 - swelling of the ankles or hands

-Call your doctor if you experience any of the following.
+Call your doctor if you experience any of these symptoms:

-The baby's organs become fully developed.
-It can also start to hear and swallow.
+The baby’s organs become fully developed during the second trimester.
+The baby can also start to hear and swallow.
 Small hairs become noticeable.
 Later on in the second trimester, the baby will begin to move around.
 It will develop sleeping and waking cycles that a pregnant woman will begin to notice.